thyazide/Darktide-Performance-Optimizations/README.md

 6. Find `dstoragecore.dll` and `dstorage.dll`, back them up else where in case you wish to undo these changes (or run a [file integrity verification in steam](https://help.steampowered.com/en/faqs/view/0C48-FCBD-DA71-93EB), note this will disable mods, so you will need to re-enable them using the batch file in the root darktide folder  `*/steam/steamapps/common/Warhammer 40,000 DARKTIDE/`).
 7. Copy the `dstoragecore.dll` and `dstorage.dll` files from where you placed them earlier and place them into `*/steam/steamapps/common/Warhammer 40,000 DARKTIDE/binaries/`
 # List of attributions

+Some attributions may not appear within the body of the document as I have time to write my own version of them.
+I am keeping them here for posterity.

 - [How to fix AMD GPU stutters and improve clarirty | Streaming settings config fix - Performance Feedback - Fatshark Forums](https://forums.fatsharkgames.com/t/how-to-fix-amd-gpu-stutters-and-improve-clarirty-streaming-settings-config-fix/108373) -Vizra
 - [Fullscreen Optimisations are not enabled for Darktide (fix included) - Performance Feedback - Fatshark Forums](https://forums.fatsharkgames.com/t/fullscreen-optimisations-are-not-enabled-for-darktide-fix-included/103471) -Vizra